Creating and Signing-In Users Automatically in DayBack For FileMaker

 userManageFIlters - often you want a user to be able to create and edit statuses and resources without being a full-fledged admin; setting this to "true" will accomplish that for the user being created.
 If not included in the URL, this value will be false.

-Note that these parameters are only read when the user is created: you can't change a user's permissions with these URLs.
+Note that these parameters are only applicable when the user is first created: you can't change a user's permissions with these URLs.
 That would need to be done by a DayBack admin logging into settings and editing the user record there.